morena1001/Custom-Onsong-Pedal/Ideation/Thoughts.md

 - Key adjust
 - Key change

-The pedl has to be a keyboard pedal, with a character mapped to an input
+The pedal has to be a keyboard pedal, with a character mapped to an input

 I will repurpose the ESP32 to communicate with the iPad via BT.
 - I could use the BLEkeyboard library to easily emulate a library, but has a caveat where I need to use a third party app to connect with the iPad.